IONIQ 6 Frequently Asked Questions and Answers

 - If you open the door , automatic locking is disabled for security reasons .

-- In this case, you must lock the doors manually .
+you must lock the doors manually

 - You can press the lock button on the remote control.